© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Boothby Roman fort is a scheduled monument protected by Historic England under reference 1014585.
 View the official record →

-Boothby Roman fort is a Roman military installation located in Cumberland, northern England, dating to the period of Roman occupation of Britain.
+Boothby Roman fort is a Roman auxiliary fort located in Cumberland in north-western England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014585.

 Boothby Roman fort is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014585.